dgaines2/vasp_manager/docs/user/about.md

 ## VaspManager

 The main class for handling all calculations is [VaspManager][vasp_manager.VaspManager], which takes in a list of calculation types and material paths.
-See the class documentation for more details.
+See the [class documentation][vasp_manager.VaspManager] for more details.
 By default, results are exported to `calculations/results.json`.

 The bulk moduli analysis is carried out in the backend using the open-source `pymatgen` software to fit an EOS and elastic constant analysis using custom